Master of Arts in Occupational Therapy: The Two-Year, Entry-Level Professional Program

 - Have an official GRE general test score report sent to both the USC Office of Admissions (code #4852) and to the Division (code #0618).

 - In addition to sending all of your official transcripts to OTCAS, you will also need to send all official transcripts to the USC Office of Admission, as directed in the online application process, to the following address:

-*Note: If you received our brochure in the mail, the address listed is different than the one provided above.
+University of Southern California*Note: If you received our brochure in the mail, the address listed may be different than the one provided above.
 Either address will deliver your application materials to the correct building at USC.

 3601 South Flower Street, Room 112